woocommerce/google-listings-and-ads/src/Tracking/README.md

     - 	`utm_term`
     - 	`utm_content`

--   `google_ads_account_link_click` - Clicking on a Google Ads account text link.

-    -   `context`: indicate which page / module the link is in
-    -   `link_id`: a unique ID for the link within the page / module

 -   `google_mc_link_click` - Clicking on a Google Merchant Center link.

     -   `context`: indicate which page / module the link is in